lauracastrovenegas/ui-design-react-app/README.md

 This project is a sample react app for Professor Smith's UI Design React Lecture.

-Each branch of the project is a "version" of the project that corresponds to the steps taken within the lecture to create this app.
+Each branch of this repository is a "version" of the project that corresponds to the steps taken within the lecture to create this app.

 ## Here is a breakdown of each version of the project: